Pika-Zhihao/6.High-Performance-Solar-Interfacial-Evaporation-Technology/README.md

 analysis process is implemented by COMSOL.

-3.The purpose of creating this project is to enhance my own learning and improvement of COMSO multi-physics field thermal and moisture coupling simulation.
+3.The purpose of creating this project is to enhance my own learning and improvement of COMSOL multi-physics field thermal and moisture coupling simulation.
 There are no other commercial purposes or conflicts of interest.